 Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

-Colds can cause various unpleasant symptoms, ranging from fever to nasal congestion; body aches to a sore throat.
+Colds can cause various unpleasant symptoms, ranging from fever to nasal congestion, body aches, and a sore throat.
 Many people nowadays turn to over-the-counter medications to relieve their symptoms, and some turn to more than one, mainly if their cold symptoms are diverse or severe.
 You should not take the majority of multi-symptom cold and cough drugs together.
-If you need to take numerous medications at once, always check the labels to ensure you’re not taking prescriptions with the same or similar active components.
+If you must take numerous medications simultaneously, always check the labels to ensure you’re not taking prescriptions with the same or similar active components.

 For example, taking an expectorant, decongestant, and pain medication is acceptable, but taking two decongestants is not.
-Determine which OTC medication is suitable for you first, and assess whatever cold and flu symptoms are hurting you.
+Determine which OTC medication suits you first, and assess whatever cold and flu symptoms are hurting you.
 A single medicine that targets a single sign may suffice.
 You might also wish to consider a multi-symptom medication.

 Decongestants, for instance, can aid with stuffiness, analgesics can help with pain and fever, and other drugs can help with coughing and sneezing.
 This article/post will walk you through the many alternatives and how they function to pick the best prescription for your cold or flu symptoms.